Questions founders actually ask

 Structure questions — the parts that most buyers don't explain until diligence.

-An EBITDA multiple adjusted for growth, retention, and mix.
+Primarily an ARR multiple, adjusted for scale, growth rate, gross and net retention, margin profile, and team quality.
+EBITDA multiple is a secondary input we use to sanity-check and triangulate, especially for more mature, slower-growing businesses.
 We try to be straightforward about the number: we'll tell you what we see, why we see it that way, and what would move it up or down.
 Most of our deals price in a range that feels fair to a seller who has talked to other buyers.

 We structure many of our deals with QSBS eligibility in mind.
 Talk to your tax advisor about your specific situation; we'll give yours the information they need.